 A. No. The Commitment requires the Company to demonstrate that allocations from MEHC to PacifiCorp included in rates are less than $7.3 million.
 Because the Company’s adjustments reduce the management fee to $7.1 million, this commitment is fulfilled without a further adjustment.

-Q. Is an incremental affiliate management fee adjustment reflected in your revised revenue requirement?
+Q. Is an affiliate management fee adjustment reflected in your revised revenue requirement?

 A. Yes.
-Adjustment 12.3 of Exhibit No.___(RBD-6)removes approximately $189,000 of total company administrative and general expenses from the test period.
-This restating adjustment reduces the Washington revenue requirement by approximately $15,000.
+Adjustment 12.3 of Exhibit No.___(RBD-6) replaces the Company’s initial affiliate management fee adjustment (page 4.5) included in Exhibit No.___(RBD-3).
+This rebuttal adjustment removes approximately $1.2 million of total company administrative and general expenses from the test period.
+This restating adjustment reduces the Washington revenue requirement by approximately $96,000.

 Advertising Expenses